EpiModel/EpiModel-Gallery/2018-11-Syphilis/README.md

 * `seel.rate` is the rate of secondary stage moving to the early latent stage (1/average duration spent in `secondary`, which is around 119 days)
 * `elll.rate` is the rate of early latent stage moving to the late latent stage (1/average duration spent in `early latent`, which is around 154 days)
 * `llter.rate` is the rate of late latent stage moving to the tertiary stage (1/average duration spent in `late latent`, which is around 29 years)
+* `pri.sym` is the probability of showing symptomatic for each week during primary stage (0.205)
+* `sec.sym` is the probability of showing symptomatic for each week during secondary stage (0.106)
+* `early.trt` is the probability of receiving treatment given symptoms in primary and secondary stages (0.8)
+* `scr.rate` is the probability of get screened as general population (0.4)

 ## Next Steps
-Good next steps for this example might be to incorporate a testing and treatment strategy, or to vary the rate of disease progression based on an additional attribute of persons in the network.
+Good next steps for this example might be to vary the rate of disease progression based on an additional attribute of persons in the network.

 ## Authors